zycro21/zycro21/README.md

 # 💫 About Me:
 I am __Mochamad Dimas Putra Hermawan__, a passionate __Full Stack Developer__ and __Software Engineer__ with 9 months of work experience, including the process of building applications.
-Currently working as a backend-focused software developer at SuperSpring. <br>In addition to my full-time job, I also offer freelance services for developing web and <br>mobile applications, from development to deployment. <br>Right now, I am expanding my knowledge in AI, including machine learning and its <br>various aspects.
+Currently working as a backend-focused software developer at SuperSpring. <br>In addition to my full-time job, I also offer freelance services for developing web and mobile applications, from development to deployment.
+Right now, I am expanding my knowledge in AI, including machine learning and its various aspects.

 ## 🌐 Socials: